Thomas Welsh (basketball)

-Thomas Clark Welsh (born February 3, 1996) is an American professional basketball player.
+Thomas Welsh (born February 3, 1996) is an American professional basketball player.
 He played college basketball for the UCLA Bruins.
 As a senior in 2017–18, Welsh earned second-team all-conference honors in the Pac-12.
 He was selected by the Denver Nuggets in the second round of the 2018 NBA draft with the 58th overall pick.

 Welsh was a McDonald's All-American in high school.
 After leading UCLA in blocks as a freshman reserve, he was a member of the United States national team that won the gold medal at the FIBA Under-19 World Championship in 2015.
 He started for the Bruins as a sophomore and junior, leading the team in rebounds while also continuing to be their top shot blocker.
 As an NBA rookie, he played with Denver on a two-way contract.

 Early life

-Welsh was born in Torrance, California, in Los Angeles County, to Pat and Kathy Welsh as the eldest brother of Jack and Henry Welsh.
+Welsh was born in Torrance, California, in Los Angeles County, to Pat and Kathy Welsh as the middle brother of Jack and Henry Welsh.
 At age five, he started playing basketball.
 He attended Loyola High School in Los Angeles.
 As a 6 ft 5 in freshman, Welsh played basketball on the junior varsity team, where he was ranked eighth on the team's depth chart.
 He was promoted to the varsity team as a sophomore, moving up the depth chart to seventh.
 He did not become a starter until his junior year, by which time he had grown to 7 ft.
 Still, he was only considered a prospect for mid-major colleges at the time, or perhaps a redshirt at a Pac-12 Conference school.

 The following summer, Welsh performed well with the Los Angeles Rockfish, the longest ongoing high school all-star program in Southern California.
 He emerged as one of the top centers in California as a senior, and was selected for the 2014 McDonald's All-American Game, a rarity for a player who did not receive national recognition as a junior.
 He was rated as a four-star (on a scale of five) recruit.